US Bicycle Route System in Washington

 The USBRS taps into the rapid growth nationwide of bicycle travel and tourism, and Washington Bikes is pleased to be leading the effort for our state.
 We have partnered with Washington State Department of Transportation (WSDOT) to create six US bike routes along corridors identified by AASHTO.

-We have begun work on USBR 10, the east-west route across northern Washington.
+We have USBR 10, the east-west route across northern Washington, ready for submittal for official designation.
 Towns along this route and scenic alternate loops can look forward to increased business from biking customers.
 Follow our progress on USBRS 10 and future routes in Washington on our blog.
 This article from the April 2013 issue of Bicycle Paper also provides a nice summary.

 If you’d like to know more about how you can welcome bike business or help with the USBRS in Washington, just ask!
 Contact Louise McGrody for more information.